Tai Tzu-ying: 2020–2021: Third All England title and BWF Female Player of the Year

 Tai commenced the year by competing at the Malaysia Masters as the first seed.
 She finished as runner-up after losing to Chen Yufei in straight games.
-In her fourth straight All England Open final this year, she won the coveted title for the third time, thereby becoming only the second female player after Ye Zhaoying (1996–99) to clinch three titles by contesting 4 consecutive finals in this tournament.
-In the final, she beat Chen Yufei with the score of 21–19, 21–15, with this, she avenged her last year's defeat to Chen at this stage.
-She had to settle for the second best at the two consecutive Thailand Open super 1000 events in January, 2021 after losing to Carolina Marín in both occasions in straight games.
-She finally defeated Marín at the BWF World Tour Finals while contesting her 5th end-of-season championships final, and winning it for the third time.
+In her fourth straight All England Open finals that year, she won the coveted title for the third time, thereby becoming only the second female player after Ye Zhaoying (1996–99) to clinch three titles by contesting 4 consecutive finals in this tournament.
+In the final, she beat Chen Yufei with the score of 21–19, 21–15, and with this, she avenged her defeat to Chen at this stage the prior year.
+She had to settle for second best at the two consecutive Thailand Open Super 1000 events in January, 2021, after losing to Carolina Marín in both occasions in straight games.
+She finally defeated Marín at the BWF World Tour Finals while contesting her 5th end-of-season championships finals and winning for the third time.
 She claimed victory over her opponent in three games.
-Tai has been named the BWF Female Player of the Year 2020–2021.
+Tai was named the BWF Female Player of the Year 2020–2021.

-Tai Tzu Ying won the All England 2020 and then struck a rich vein of form at the three-tournament Asian Leg in January 2021, making all three finals, and clinching the BWF World Tour Finals 2020.
-Tai then made the final of the Tokyo Olympics, and won a silver medal after being defeated by the top seed Chen Yufei in an intense match, 18–21, 21–19, 18–21.
+Tai Tzu-ying won the All England 2020 and then struck a rich vein of form at the three-tournament Asian Leg in January 2021, making all three finals and clinching the BWF World Tour Finals 2020.
+Tai then made the finals of the Tokyo Olympics and won a silver medal after being defeated by the top seed Chen Yufei in an intense match, 18–21, 21–19, 18–21.